-There is a current building warrant of fitness in place.
-A reactive and preventative maintenance programme is implemented.
+A current building warrant of fitness is in place.
+The reactive and preventative maintenance programme is implemented.
 External areas are secure, easily accessible and provide shade and seating.

 Residents' rooms are of an appropriate size for the safe use and manoeuvring of mobility aids and allow for care to be provided.
 Lounges, dining rooms and spaces are available for residents and their visitors.
 Communal and individual spaces are maintained at a comfortable temperature.